petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 ### <a id="step3"></a> Step 3: Collect & review VM logs

-When the VM fails to provision, Azure will show 'creating' status, for 20 minutes, and then reboot the VM, and wait another 20 minutes before finally marking the VM deployment as failed, before finally marking it with an `OSProvisioningTimedOut` error.
+When the VM fails to provision, Azure shows 'creating' status, for 20 minutes, and then reboot the VM, and wait another 20 minutes before finally marking the VM deployment as failed, before finally marking it with an `OSProvisioningTimedOut` error.

-While the VM is running, you will need the logs from the VM to understand why provisioning failed.
+While the VM is running, you need the logs from the VM to understand why provisioning failed.
 To understand why VM provisioning failed, do not stop the VM.
 Keep the VM running.
-You will need to keep the failed VM in a running state in order to collect logs.
+You need to keep the failed VM in a running state in order to collect logs.
 To collect the logs, use one of the following methods:

 - [Enable Boot Diagnostics](/previous-versions/azure/virtual-machines/linux/tutorial-monitor#enable-boot-diagnostics) before creating the VM and then [View](/previous-versions/azure/virtual-machines/linux/tutorial-monitor#view-boot-diagnostics) them during the boot.